WiiLink24/production-deployment/README.md

 An assortment of Compose definitions for production usage.

 ### Files
-(To be detirmined, eventually i will update this with a simple README that reflects the new setup)
+(To be determined, eventually i will update this with a simple README that reflects the new setup)

 ```
 docker-compose.yml